PassivePicasso/ThunderKit/Documentation/ThunderKitDocumentation/Manual/ImportExtensions.md

 the entire import process to suit your projects needs.

-Import extensions can be created to import Unity Packages, ThunderKit Packages, Import additional game files, modify assemblies before import, and much more.
+Import extensions can be created to import Unity Packages, ThunderKit Packages, Import additional game files, modify assemblies before import, and anything else.

-ThunderKit comes with some base classes for some of these processes.
+ThunderKit comes with some base classes for some of these processes, however all ImportExtensions are built ontop of the [OptionalExecutor](documentation://GUID/e80287c690b4c0742a39805bede11894)

 Adding a new import extension is simple, follow this short guide to make an importer which simply logs "Hello World" to the unity console at the beggining